The Inspirations

 Consider the finish of your other lighting fixtures, such as ceiling lights, floor lamps, and table lamps.
 A consistent finish, such as brushed nickel or antique brass, can create a unified look.

-A layered lighting scheme combines various types of lighting, including ambient, task, and accent, to create a versatile and visually appealing space.
+A layered lighting scheme combines ambient, task, and accent lighting to create a versatile and visually appealing space.

 Wall sconces are a crucial component of this layering, offering both functional and decorative lighting.